Click on 3D map to enlarge, click again to zoom

 The alternative is the earlier TA route of 29.5km and 9hrs.
 This goes around the side of the hill on the Ports Water Race Track off to the right.
 It was a bit muddy and had many fallen trees when I did it, but it does have historical interest, as it follows a water race constructed mostly by Chinese gold miners in the 1880s and 1890s.
 It also has less uphill walking.
 If you take this track, it eventually meets a bush road.
 Turn left uphill and take the right fork when the road divides.
 The track off the road to Martins Hut is clearly marked.

+- Martins Hut – Basic 4-bunk DoC hut.
+Free to stay.
 The hut has a water tank, but if it seems dodgy, the official track notes say: “Another water source at Martins Hut is small stream off on an unmarked side track between the toilet and the hut.
 This is off to the left as you are facing downhill”.
 Martins Hut was constructed in 1905 to house a water race maintenance worker.
+Yes, that’s one worker: the hut is very small.
+There isn’t any flat ground around it for camping.

 After going uphill from Martin’s Hut you come out onto the scrub covered Longwood ridge.
 Marker poles along this boggy ridge are spaced well apart and would be hard to follow in low visibility.
+It can be pretty muddy across this top and the TA Trust have a plan to build a boardwalk.
+You can donate here.
 The track then descends to an abandoned quarry and joins up with a road that heads steeply uphill to the Bald Hill transmission tower.
-Keep on the road all the way to the top and don’t be put off by the locked gate nor deceived by a marker pole that appears to lead to a route off the road.
-There is water in small trickles on the right hand side of the road.
+Keep on the road all the way to the top and don’t be put off by the locked gate, nor deceived by a marker pole that appears to lead to a route off the road.
+There is water in small trickles on the right-hand side of the road.
 There is also good cell phone reception at Bald Hill.
+There could be a place to camp 1 km or so north of the hilltop at the margin with bush cover.
+No water, so get some earlier.

 The rest of the track continues to the Merrivale Rd end.
 There are several options now for a place to sleep.
-One is camping: there is room for about one tent here but no water source.
+One is camping: there is room for about one tent where the track exits from the trees onto farmland, but there is no water source.
 Dense vegetation either side of the road makes camping in the area difficult in general.
 However, you can continue down the road until you reach another road coming in from the right.
 A short distance down this there are flat patches on the margins of the road that will take a tent at a pinch – just before a substantial stream that crosses the road.
 A much better option is to arrange accommodation at Merrivale Hut, 5km downhill at the intersection of Merrivale Rd and the main road between Otautau and Tuatapere.
 Or you could hitchhike to either of these settlements.
 Tuatapere is about 26k to the west, Otautau 16k to the east.
 However, this will make for a very long day, and traffic may be very light if you reach the road during the evening.

 Inland Bush and Woodlaw Forest: 26 km, 1 day